NATIONAL PIEROGI DAY | OCTOBER 8

 There are other similar types of dumpling-like dishes in other ethnic cuisines.

 The Eastern European immigrants popularized pierogi in the United States.
 At first, immigrants served pierogi to only their families.
 However, ethnic restaurants also served pierogi.
 After World War II, ethnic churches sold pierogi as a staple fundraiser.
 By the 1960s, grocery stores marketed pierogi for the frozen food aisles in many parts of the United States.
 In fact, grocery stores still sell them today.

-While pierogi are eaten as a main dish in other countries, Americans typically consider them to be a side dish.
+While many eat pierogi as a main dish in other countries, Americans typically consider them a side dish.

 - Whiting, Indiana celebrates an annual Pierogi Fest each July.

 - Glendon, Alberta, Canada, is home to a 6000-pound pierogi standing 25 feet tall and is made of sturdy fiberglass and steel.
 Piercing the giant pierogi, built-in 1991, is an equally giant fork.

 HOW TO OBSERVE NATIONAL PIEROGI DAY